SQL API

 • enum

-• Description: enum(observation_point) converts enum fields to values
+• Description: enum(observation_point) converts an enum field to its value

 • Example: SELECT enum(observation_point) ..., ...
 WHERE enum(observation_point) = 'xxx' ...

-• Note: Only string_enum and int_enum types of Tags are supported
+• Note: Only string_enum and int_enum type Tags are supported

 show metric function